 The camera returns to track the car as it travels through yet more forest, Danny Lloyd's credit (Danny Torrance) entering the screen.
-The VW approaches a white station wagon that is pulled over on the side of the road (where in the hell would such a family find help in this wilderness).
-The title for Scatman Crothers (Dick Hallorann) enters at 1:47 and briefly eclipses both autos just as the VW reaches then passes the station wagon.
+The VW approaches a white station wagon that is pulled over on the side of the road.
+If a station wagon typically carries a family, we might wonder where in the hell a family would find help in this remote wilderness area.
+The title for Scatman Crothers (Dick Hallorann) enters at 1:47 and briefly eclipses both autos just as the VW reaches then passes the wagon.
 Barry Nelson's title (Stuart Ullman) enters at 1:52 and passes over the VW just as it disappears into a tunnel beyond.
 (1:55)

 At 1:56 Phillip Stone's title (Delbert Grady) enters the screen.
 The VW leaves the tunnel and Joe Turkel's name (Lloyd the bartender) enters at about 2:02.

-Octagonal and spherical splashes of sunlight ornament the camera lens entering an increasingly ghostly dialogue with the music and its twittering trills as the VW emerges from the dark tunnel and passes another car pulled to the left side of the road at what may be an emergency or scenic overlook rest station, its doors open, somewhat quieting the viewer's worries over the white station wagon, suggesting that the family station wagon has received help.
+Octagonal and spherical splashes of sunlight ornament the camera lens entering an increasingly ghostly dialogue with the music and its twittering trills as the VW emerges from the dark tunnel and passes another car pulled to the left side of the road at what may be an emergency or scenic overlook rest station, its doors open, somewhat quieting the viewer's worries over the white station wagon, suggesting that the family station wagon, if it was in trouble and not simply stopped to view the scenery, has perhaps received help.
 The car is two-tone with a white roof, much like a police car of the time, as is its shape, but is likely not one as there is no signal light atop--still, for a viewer of the 70s a police car might be brought to mind.
 And here is yet another car that is approaching from the opposite direction, communicating that the mountain is not absolutely removed from civilization, though only four makes a veritable party of cars.
 This car that is approaching indeed may be a light color patrol car of some type, its lights barely discerned to be flashing, or this may very well be an optical illusion.
 The title for Anne Jackson (the Doctor) enters at 2:07 and passes over the cars, Kubrick cutting away just before the two cars pass each other.